allegro/allegro.tech/_posts/2020-05-14-hexagonal-architecture-by-example.md

 }

 ```
-There are also several wrapper classes for fields such as id, title or content.
-This allows you to encapsulate additional business logic or validation,
+There are also several [value objects](https://martinfowler.com/bliki/ValueObject.html) wrapping fields such as id, title or content.
+As these are immutable String values anyway, introducing value objects allows you to encapsulate additional business logic or validation,
-as well as avoid passing several String values as method arguments which is generally bad practice and may lead to bugs difficult to track:
+as well as avoid passing several String values as method  or constructor arguments, which is generally a bad practice and may lead to bugs difficult to track:
 now if you accidentally swap values upon method call your code won't compile.

 ## The left-side adapter: REST API